Push your code¶

 The push command should have an url as output, open it and check that everything is fine.

-When everything is allright, publish the patch (“Publish” button) and set “tuleap-integrators” as reviewers
+When everything is allright, start the review (“Start review” button) and set “tuleap-integrators” as reviewers

 Update a contribution¶